JonDavMartin/GITUMENTATION-a-practical-guide/README.md

         - README files are a quick and simple way for other users to learn more about your work.It’s a good idea to at least have a README on your project, because it’s the first thing many people will read when they first find your work.
         - Wikis on GitHub help you present in-depth information about your project in a useful way.

-#### 4) Start formatting and editing your README:

-> Now, it is time to start gitumenting/documenting on Github by writing the main information concerning your project on your Readme, that is:
-> - **the name of your project**: Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.
-> - **a description**: A description of your project follows.
-A good description is clear, short, and to the point.
-Describe the importance of your project, and what it does.
-> - **A table of Contents**: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.

-> To edit your Readme and write down all this information on it, you'll have to start using Markdown and learning how it works (see next chapter).
-> Still, to accelerate this learning and editing process, I already designed a **template** for you:
+To edit your Readme and write down all this information, you'll have to start using Markdown and learning how it works (see next chapter).
+To accelerate this learning and editing process, I already designed a **template** for you:

-#### 5) Using the template:
+#### 4) Create a second repository using the template:

 All you'll need to do to **[use this template](https://help.github.com/en/articles/creating-a-repository-from-a-template)** is
 >    1. Opening the repository of the template in just a [click](https://github.com/JonDavMartin/SummerSchool-projects-Template)
->    2. Clicking on the green "Use this template" button (near the top right corner)
+>    2. Clicking on the `green Use this template button` (near the top right corner)
->    3. Typing a name for your new repository (like "template")
+>    3. Typing the name of your project as the name for your new repository and adding a small description of it
 >
->       (*make sure your new repository is public*)
+>       *Make sure your to select `public repository` and `initialize it with a readme` *

 >    4. Finally clicking on "Create repository from template"
 >
 >       *You should now possess a second repository on Github that is based on my template.
-You are now able to freely copy/paste the content/code of this template's Readme into your first Readme.
-Then, you'll be able to modify the code according to your own project and documentation*
+You are now able to freely start documenting your project on Github on the basis of my template.
+You now just have to modify the code that is already existing according to your own project and documentation*

---------------------- (SUITE A FINIR)-------

-...[**Github pages**](https://guides.github.com/features/pages/): this chapter guides you on how to create and manage a public webpage/site for your project that Github will then host for free (like the webpage that I created and that you are currently reading).
+#### 5) Start formatting and editing a README:

+Now, it is time to start gitumenting/documenting on Github by writing down the main information concerning your project in your Readme, that is:
+- **the name of your project**: Your project’s name is the first thing people will see upon scrolling down to your README, and is included upon creation of your README file.
+- **a description**: A description of your project follows.
+A good description is clear, short, and to the point.
+Describe the importance of your project, and what it does.
+- **A table of Contents**: Optionally, include a table of contents in order to allow other people to quickly navigate especially long or detailed READMEs.
+Please note that your Readme can serve as your first webpage/site for your project that Github will be hosting **for free** (I'll give you more information on this later on).

+> In order to do that, just...
+>   1. Go to the main page of your repository
+>   2. Click on `Readme` and on the `edit button in the form of a pen` on the right of your screen (next to the "rubish button")
+>   3. Start writing done your informations and text!
+>
+>       *the template already gives you a basis to facilitate your start.
+Still, it is now time for you to start learning some simple Markdown language in order to carry on editing your Readme properly:

-### Start using Markdown
+### 6) Start using Markdown

+------ A FINIR -----

-Documentation on Githbub is based on Markdown, also defined on Wikipedia as
+Documentation (Readme and Wiki pages) on Githbub is based on Markdown, also defined on Wikipedia as
 > *a [lightweight markup language](https://en.wikipedia.org/wiki/Lightweight_markup_language) with plain text formatting syntax [...] with the goal of enabling people "to write using an easy-to-read and easy-to-write plain text format"*

-Github precisely provides us with a guide on how to use Markdown to start wrinting your readme/wiki page.
+Github precisely provides us with a guide on how to use Markdown to start wrinting your readme/wiki page:

 ... [**Mastering Markdown**](https://guides.github.com/features/mastering-markdown/): this chapter shows you how to start using the Markdown language.
 It is a basic introduction.
 For more information and further learning, I'd recommend you to check out [this webpage](https://help.github.com/en/categories/writing-on-github).

-## Introduction to documentation PRACTICE
+## Introduction to documentation EXAMPLE

 for the documentation of our small example-project, please have a look at our [wiki page](https://github.com/JonDavMartin/GITHUB-and-DOCUMENTATION-a-practical-guide/wiki)!